-APPROVAL OF LEADERSHIP AND SERVICE Whenever possible, the individual certifying your Leadership and Service experience should be been in charge of the activity at the organisation.
-However, your IDP Supervisor or mentor can alwaysen by the Leadership and Service experience.
+APPROVAL OF LEADERSHIP AND SERVICE

+Whenever possible, the individual certifying your Lodership and Service experience should the position charge of the activity at the organization.
+However, your IDP Supervisor or mentor can always at Leadership and Service experience.

-You may satisfy your leavership and service requirement in any combination of the following categories:
+You may satisfy our leavership and service requirement in any combination.
+The following categories:

-- Design Industry stated (construction, arch services planning & development) - ex: Habilat for Humanity, mediator at City Playing concrettes - sation related

-- x: ritic at design review, ESOL teacher,

-- articipation in high school career day

-- Strengthening of community ex: volunteering for food drives or soup kitchens

-- Regulatory or professional organization

-ex: volunteering for AIA or USGBC,
+- Design Industry Volated (construction, arch services planning & development) existable at for Humanity, mediator at City Plansing of arrettes - sation related - exteritic at design review, ESOL teacher, articipation in high school career day - Strengthening of community ex: volunteering for food drives or soup kitchens - Regulatory or professional organization ex: volunteering for AIA or USGBC, Boy/Girl Scouts

-Boy/Girl Scouts